Bridging Finance

 A bridging loan often carries higher interest rates and fees than a typical home loan, however it is a short-term means to an end rather than a long-term commitment.
 While your outgoings will increase over the period of the loan, the subsequent and ongoing benefits could significantly outweigh this initial outlay.

 The answer to this question depends on the specifics of your individual financial situation, including your income, assets and equity in your existing property.
-Due to the complexity of securing bridging finance, it is always worth talking to a trusted mortgage adviser to discuss whether bridging finance is the right option to help you achieve your property goals.
+Due to the complexity of securing bridging finance, it is always worth talking to a trusted Mortgage Adviser to discuss whether bridging finance is the right option to help you achieve your property goals.